Winter weddings demystified!

 4. What about winter wedding photography?

-Photography is obviously closest to my heart, so you should choose a photographer who can take well lit shots of the two of you indoors…
+Photography is obviously closest to my heart.
+You should choose a photographer who can take well lit shots of the two of you indoors…

 … and outdoors…

 …. and be able to take well lit group photographs indoors of groups, in case the weather isn’t suitable for outdoor photography, or there isn’t enough light during the day.